Noche de Cuentos Mini-Grants

 - Maria F. Estrella, Chair of REFORMA’s Children’s and Young Adult Services Committee (CAYASC), Cleveland Public Library

-- Alma Ramos-McDermott, Media Specialist, Lake Trafford Elementary School, Immokalee, Florida, REFORMA National Secretary 2020-22, Chair REFORMA de Florida Vision 2020 Task Force, 2007 Spectrum Scholar
+- Alma Ramos-McDermott, Media Specialist, Lake Trafford Elementary School, Immokalee, Florida, REFORMA National Secretary 2020-22, Former Chair REFORMA de Florida Vision 2020 Task Force, ALA Presidential Advisory Committee for Patty Wong 2021-22, 2007 Spectrum Scholar

-The program coordinator was Madeline Peña, Digital Content Manager, Los Angeles Public Library, REFORMA President 2018-19, Technology Committee Co-Chair.
+The program coordinator is Madeline Peña, Digital Content Manager, Los Angeles Public Library, REFORMA President 2018-19, REFORMA Technology Committee Co-Chair, JCLC 2022 Steering Committee.

 REFORMA believes that storytelling and oral traditions are key to the transmission and preservation of culture, as well as a significant tool in developing literacy skills.
 Noche de Cuentos was launched in 2010 to promote and preserve the art of storytelling within our Latino communities in the U.S.